-At its Worldwide Developer Conference, Apple officially took the wraps off of its oft-rumored speaker in the form of HomePod.
+At its Worldwide Developer Conference in 2017, Apple officially took the wraps off of its oft-rumored speaker in the form of HomePod.
 The device acts as a standalone way for users to interact with Siri, play music, and more.
 Tim Cook touts this as Apple’s effort to “reinvent home music” just as it did with products like the iPod.

 Schiller explained that a successful speaker must “rock the house,” have “spatial awareness,” and “be a musicologist.”

 To offer strong sound quality, the devices features a 7 tweeter array with precision acoustic horns and directional control.
 There’s also an Apple-designed 4-inch woofer and it’s powered by Apple’s A8 chip.
 It measures in at just under 7-inches tall and features a mesh design.

 HomePod is a powerful speaker that sounds amazing, adapts to wherever it’s playing, and together with Apple Music, gives you effortless access to one of the world’s largest music catalogs.
 All controlled through natural voice interaction with Siri.
 It takes the listening experience to a whole new level.
 And that’s just the beginning.

 HomePod’s 11.4 update shipped with two notable features — AirPlay 2 and Stereo Pairing (originally promised at launch, but was delayed).
 It also included Calendar support, which lets you check, add, edit, and delete appointments to configured calendars.

 The flagship feature of the 11.4 update was the long-awaited launch of AirPlay 2.
 The biggest advantage that AirPlay 2 brought to the table is multi-room audio support.
 AirPlay 2’s multi-room audio allows iOS users to stream music or podcasts to supported devices in any room using Control Center’s destination controls, in-app controls, or Siri.